 There were many border police along the route we walked.
 Three to five officers stood at almost every corner.
 Five of them stood on the other side of the barricade, watching as Chani, one of my guests for the weekend, posed for a photo near the Damascus Gate.
 Barricades prevented us from actually going down to the gate.
-It seemed to me, by the way they looked at Chani, that their sole purpose Saturday night was to stop anyone from jumping over the fence and running down the stairs to the gate itself.
-But I was able to snap a good picture and we moved on without incident.
+It seemed to me, by the way the police looked at Chani, that their sole purpose Saturday night was to stop anyone from jumping over the fence and running down the stairs to the gate itself.
+But they didn’t stop me from taking her picture, and we moved on without incident.

 We walked past Herod’s Gate and around the northeast corner of the Old City.
 As we walked along the eastern base of the city wall, we could see the Mount of Olives rising out of the Kidron Valley to our left.
 Lights allowed us to identify buildings on top of the hill: the observatory tower at Hebrew University, the steeple of Augusta Victoria Hospital, the Seven Arches Hotel.
 The slopes of the cemetery on the Mount of Olives were visible in the light from the city walls.